Network like a pro and get recruited in no time

 When we talk about referencing and endorsements we do not refer to the endorsement frenzy, you see on professional networks – people praising complete strangers for all sorts of abilities just to receive praise back.

 Since we spoke about a perfectly curated resume, you should include their real and reliable references from people who actually know you and show your skills in action

 Aggressively insisting to all your friends to find you a job is far from professional networking.
 It is actually the opposite.
 Networking is a give-and-take process, not job-seeking bullying.

 Here are some things you need to be mindful about:

 - Ask for advice, not for a job.
 Ambushing people into finding you a job is a bad way to start.
 Instead, ask them for advice and make them feel they are an important part of a project.
 Pressuring them in obtaining an interview for you pushes people away.

 - Make your requests specific.
 When you reconnect with people from the past or try to get close to people already present in your life, make sure you know what you ask for from whom.
 Some may offer you insights on a specific industry, others will be willing to become your references, some may want to introduce you to new people, while others may push your CV through the proper channels.
 As long as you do not make anyone feel uncomfortable, your friends will be more than willing to help.

 - Reciprocate.
 As we said, this is a relationship.
 If you want an endorsement from somebody, for instance, make sure you are ready to help your friends with something they need – when they need it.
 Networking is about mutual respect, support, building trust, confidence, and authenticity.

 Networking is not hard if you know how to start and where you want to arrive.
 You already know many people – you simply need to nurture genuine relationships with them.

-In a digital world, this is quite easy.
-All you need to do is keep the right company for you, and be a reliable companion for others.
+In the digital world, this is quite easy.
+All you need to do is to keep the right company for you and be a reliable companion for others.